YottaDB/YDBDoc/GTMAdminOps/gde.rst

   - If there is a collation specified in the Directory Tree (DT) for that variable, use it after confirming that this matches the collation in the global directory.
   - else (that is, there is no collation specified in the DT):

-    * If there is collation specified for that global variable in the global directory use it
+    * If there is collation specified for that global variable in the global directory, use it
     * else if there is a default for that database file, use it
     * else (that is, neither exists), use standard M collation

 * else (that is, a GVT does not exist, which in turn means there is no DT):

-  - If there is collation specified for that global variable in the global directory use it
+  - If there is collation specified for that global variable in the global directory, use it
   - else, if there is a default for that database file, use it
   - else (that is, neither exists), use standard M collation